Topological classes of thermodynamics of the rotating charged AdS black holes in gauged supergravities: Abstract

 \section{Abstract}

-In this paper, we explore the topological numbers of the rotating charged AdS black holes in four- and five-dimensional gauged supergravity theories within the framework of the thermodynamical topological approach to black holes, adopting the generalized off-shell Helmholtz free energy.
-We demonstrate that the number of the rotation parameters has a considerable effect on the topological numbers of the five-dimensional rotating AdS black holes.
-Furthermore, we indicate that the topological numbers of the four- and five-dimensional rotating AdS black holes are blind to the number of the electric charge parameters.
+In this paper, we investigate the topological numbers of rotating charged AdS black holes in both four- and five-dimensional gauged supergravity theories.
+Our analysis is conducted within the framework of the thermodynamical topological approach to black holes, utilizing the generalized off-shell Helmholtz free energy.
+We demonstrate that the number of rotation parameters plays a significant role in determining the topological numbers of five-dimensional rotating AdS black holes.
+Moreover, our findings indicate that the topological numbers of both four- and five-dimensional rotating AdS black holes are not influenced by the number of electric charge parameters.
+This highlights a distinct difference in how rotation and electric charge parameters impact the thermodynamic topological properties of these black holes.